Stainless Stephen: Biography

 He retained a scholarly or "egg-headed" air, and became famous for his way of speaking punctuation marks, or irrelevancies, during his intoned monologues, instead of using them.
 He is said to have based the idea during a radio course he took while on military service.
 One example is: "Somebody once said, inverted commas, comedians are born not made, full stop.
 Well, slight pause to heighten dramatic effect, let me tell my dense public innuendo that I was born of honest but disappointed parents in anno domini eighteen ninety something, full stop.
 Owing to my female fan following, the final two digits must be left to the imagination, end of paragraph and fresh line."
 Closing a broadcast on 22 March 1941, he said: "And so, countrymen, semi-colon, all shoulders to the wheel, semi-quaver, we'll carry on till we get the Axis semi-circle, and Hitler asks us for a full stop!"

 Never quite in the front rank of British music hall comedians, according to historian Roy Busby: "His topical comedy and inverted punctuation was known to irritate as well as amuse".
 He made several tours for ENSA during the Second World War, supported Will Hay at the Victoria Palace in 1944, and appeared on the bill at the London Palladium's Royal Command Performance in 1945.

 He retired in 1952.
 As a postscript to his career Stainless Stephen appeared as a guest on Frost on Saturday on ITV on 15 November 1969.
 This edition was dedicated to the history of British Broadcasting to mark the first evening of colour transmissions on ITV.
 In the show the comedian gave the television audience a sample of his somewhat unusual comedy routine.
-This programme survives intact in the ITV archives and is available on DVD.
+This programme survives intact in the ITV archives.